NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 ```

 ## Player groups
-These are groups of players which meet the specified condition.
+These are groups of players that meet the specified condition.
 They consist of 2 parts - condition and slots.

 **1. Condition**
-Condition players must meet to be displayed in the group.
-If a player doesn't meet condition for group, the next group's condition is checked (groups are checked in the order they are defined in config).
-If player doesn't meet any codnition, they are not displayed at all.
-Display condition is not required (can be used for default group).
+The condition players must meet to be displayed in the group.
+If a player doesn't meet condition for a group, the next group's condition is checked
+(groups are checked in the order they are defined in config).
+If player doesn't meet any condition, they are not displayed at all.
+Display condition is not required (can be used to make a "default" group with the remaining players).

 **2. Slots**
 Slot intervals dedicated to the group.
 Interval `1-5` would mean all slots from 1 to 5.
 In case you want to define multiple intervals to exclude some slots, define another interval below the first one.